Crecto/crecto/README.md

 changeset.valid? # true

 #
-# Use Repo to insert into database
+# Use Repo to insert into database.
+Repo returns a new changeset.
 #
 changeset = Repo.insert(user)
 puts changeset.errors # []